 Loblolly, shortleaf and pond pine are intolerant of shade, and regeneration is best on sites with exposed mineral soils and full sunlight.
 Regeneration harvest by either the clear-cut or seed tree methods provide the optimum conditions for subsequent stand establishment.
 Clear-cut harvesting on upland pine forests that is properly planned and follows best management practices can be expected to have little or no impact on water quality.
-The goal will be to maintain a maximum regeneration harvest area of 40 acres per FSC Principle #10: Plantations, and will include "Green Tree" retention areas in keeping with Forest Stewardship Council (FSC) standards.
-Guidelines for clear-cut harvest larger than 40 acres will be based on forest health, economic, and ecological necessity.
+The goal will be to maintain a maximum regeneration harvest area of 40 acres per FSC Principle 10: Plantation Management and will include "Green Tree" retention areas in keeping with Forest Stewardship Council (FSC) standards.
+Guidelines for clear-cut harvests larger than 40 acres will be based on forest health, economic, and ecological necessity.
 Cutting boundaries should follow natural boundaries on land to encourage irregular shapes that help diversify wildlife habitats and improve aesthetic appearance.
-Clear-cut harvests will not be done until adjacent stands have reached the age of 3 years or an average tree height of six feet, in keeping with the SFI standard.
+Trees in clear-cut harvest areas will be at least three years old or five feet (1.5 meters) high at the desired level of stocking before adjacent areas are clear-cut, or as appropriate to address operational and economic considerations, alternative methods to reach the SFI performance measure.
+Per FSC Indicator 10.2.e: In the Southeast Region, harvest units are arranged to support viable populations of native species of flora and fauna.
+For southern pine ecosystems, (e.g. upland pine forests, pine flatwoods forests, sand pine scrub), harvest areas are located, if possible, adjacent to the next youngest stand to enable early successional or groundcover-adapted species to migrate across the early successional continuum.